-- This will need planning permission.
-For Listed Buildings, where existing windows are and glazing types. - b However, the conservation of historic windows, even where these are not original, is encouraged wherever possible and a significance-led approach should inform any alterations.
-The SDNPA's Windows guidance in the Design Guide (C13.3) sets out that double or triple glazing will only be appropriate in traditional buildings where it is wellor any features of architectural or historic interest.
+- a There are opportunities to replace windows with slimline double-glazed units to improve a building's thermal efficiency where the existing are insensitive, modern or beyond repair.
+This will need planning permission.
+For Listed Buildings, where existing windows are insensitive, modern or beyond repair, proposed replacements should reflect historic joinery and glazing types. - b However, the conservation of historic windows, even where these are not original, is encouraged wherever possible and a significance-led approach should inform any alterations.
+The SDNPA's Windows guidance in the Design Guide (C13.3) sets out that double or triple glazing will only be appropriate in traditional buildings where it is well-designed and does not have an adverse impact on the appearance or fabric of the building or any features of architectural or historic interest.